Dear reader of ADxS.org, please excuse the disruption.

 10. Disorders of the noradrenaline system

 10.1.
-Noradrenaline for ADHD
+Noradrenaline in ADHD

-The dopaminergic and noradrenergic attention center
+The dopaminergic and the noradrenergic attention center

 The amount of noradrenaline metabolites (NE degradation products) in the urine normalizes with and further after puberty, parallel to the decrease in (child-typical) ADHD-HI symptoms.
-This could be an indication of a brain maturation delay in ADHD.125
+This could be an indication of a brain maturation delay in ADHD.129

-This type of brain maturation delay is found more frequently than average in carriers of the DRD4 7R polymorphism126 Whether it is a pathological brain maturation delay or the prolonged brain maturation typical of more gifted people (ADHD) Giftedness and ADHD) is an open question.
+This type of brain maturation delay is found more frequently than average in carriers of the DRD4 7R polymorphism130 Whether it is a pathological brain maturation delay or the prolonged brain maturation typical of more gifted people (ADHD) Giftedness and ADHD) is an open question.
 High sensitivity is associated with the DRD4 7R polymorphism as a risk/opportunity gene.
 More on this at How ADHD develops: genes + environment.

 One study replicated other studies showing that children with ASD have increased tonic (resting pupil diameter) and decreased phasic (PDR and ERP) activity of the nucleus coreuleus-norepinephrine system.
-The tonic and phasic LC-NE indices correlated primarily with ADHD symptoms and not with ASD symptoms.88
+The tonic and phasic LC-NE indices correlated primarily with ADHD symptoms and not with ASD symptoms.90

 10.2.
 Noradrenaline with ASA